amlannandy/MedLife/README.md

 # MedLife

-A Digital Healthcare Platform that allows you to take AI powered digital tests from Home and also view nearby Hospitals and book appointments.
+A Digital Healthcare Platform that allows you to take AI powered digital tests from Home and also view nearby Hospitals and Pharmacies to book appointments or buy medicines.

 ## Technology Stack

 1. Mobile Application - The self-explantory skeleton of our project.
-We are using the Flutter framework for building our application as it allows us quick protoype as well as serving both Android and iOS users with a single codebase.
+We are using the Flutter framework for building our application as it allows us to quick protoype as well as serve both Android and iOS users with a single codebase.

 2. Machine Learning - The Application offers various AI powered tests built using custom Machine Learning Models.